chiaragerosa/chiaragerosa.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Chiara.
-I'm a policy advisor working on non-regulatory approaches to countering the spread of online disinformation, as well as the opportunities and risks of AI on disinformation.
+I'm a policy advisor working on security and online harms.

-Prior to that, I worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.
+Prior to that, I did some research on AI and international security and worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.

 Aside from policy, I'm interested in evolutionary psychology and like to think about and discuss social dynamics and human relationships.